WeitaoVan/faceID/README.md

 This branch is developed for face recognition with occlusion, the related paper is as follows.

-    OCCLUSION ROBUST FACE RECOGNITION BASED ON MASK LEARNING[C] Weitao, Wan and Jiansheng Chen
+    OCCLUSION ROBUST FACE RECOGNITION BASED ON MASK LEARNING[C] Weitao, Wan and Jiansheng, Chen
     2017 IEEE International Conference on Image Processing (ICIP)

 * [Architecture](#Architecture)
+*
 * [Files](#files)
 * [Train_Model](#train_model)
 * [Contact](#contact)